KhaliqueN/Cancer_prognostic_EEIs_CR/Reproduce results/README.md

 - Name the data folder as "data"
 - Place the folder "data" in the same directory as the folder "scripts"
 - Go to the "scripts" folder
-- Run the script "runall_analysis.sh" as sh ./runall_analysis.sh on the commandline
+- Run the script "runall_analysis.sh" as sh ./runall_analysis.sh on commandline terminal
-- This will create a folder named "reproduction_results" inside the "data" folder
+- This will create a folder named "reproduction_results" inside the "data" folder with all results
-- All resutls will be produced int he folder "reproduction_results"